Pikeville Brain Injury Lawyer

 - Slips and falls

-We know that many victims suffer their TBI injury in a vehicle accident (car, truck, motorcycle, ATV) or at work, though a significant number of victims were injured by a slip-and-fall injury in a public place or from a sports injury.
+We know that many victims suffer their TBI injury in a vehicular accident (car, truck, motorcycle, ATV) or at work.
+Still, a significant number of victims were injured by a slip-and-fall injury in a public place or from a sports injury.

 A common explanation is that when a moving head comes to a quick stop, the brain still continues its movement, smashing against the skull’s interior.
 This can cause bruising of the brain (a contusion) and/or bleeding (hemorrhage), neither of which may be detectable immediately after the accident.
 Sometimes it can take a week or two for this kind of TBI to become apparent.